The Energy Watchlist: Weekly Recap And Outlook

 Natural Gas

-Natural Gas (UNG) recorded modest gains as production, combined with a continuation of mild temperatures (despite late-week storms in NE USA), kept a lid on upside throughout the week.
-Dry gas production data for December 2017 released last week broke previous records, with production averaging 78.3 Bcf/d, 10% higher than December 2016.
-While the 8-14 day NOAA outlook shows modestly lower temperatures across much of the eastern seaboard, it seems that natural gas bears remain in control and volatility in the natural gas market will remain subdued.
+- Natural Gas (UNG) recorded modest gains as strong gas production, combined with a continuation of mild temperatures, kept a lid on upside throughout the week.
+While it appears colder temperatures are on the horizon in March, for now, it seems that natural gas bears may have weather on their side despite US working gas storage (1.76Tcf) being ~20% below its five-year average.

 Source: StockCharts